Erosion Control in St. Louis Missouri

 Rip Rap is an effective solution for lining the contours of a swale, stream bank, stormwater basin, or any area where there’s heavy water flow running through an area where erosion control is desired.

-Rip Rap is a cost-effective solution, relatively easy to add to when necessary, has a natural appearance, does not harm the environment, and works well in combination with soil bioengineering slope techniques.
+Moreover, Rip Rap is a cost-effective solution, relatively easy to add to when necessary, has a natural appearance, does not harm the environment, and works well in combination with soil bioengineering slope techniques.

 The key to a successful Rip Rap drainage swale project is preparation of the area where you’re installing the rock.
 Whether it’s swale creation, compacting the area first, prepping the stream bank, installing the proper underlayment, etc., make sure your contractor has all these boxes checked before your Rip Rap installation begins.